wccalvin/learn-git/README.md

 `git log -p --stat` will display the stats info above the patch info

 `git log -p -w` will show the patch information, but will not highlight lines where only whitespace changes have occurred.

+Avoid too much scrolling by just viewing a specific commit.
+There is two ways to accomplish that,

+`git log -p <SHA>`

+By supplying a SHA, the git log -p command will start at that commit.
+Just so you know, it will also show all of the commits that were made prior to the supplied SHA.

+The other command that can be used to display commit is `git show`

+`git show`

+The above command will display the most recent commit

+`git show <SHA>`

+The above command displays the commit associated with the SHA.

+`git show --stat 8aa6668`

+The output of the git show command is exactly the same as the git log -p command.
+So by default, git show displays:

+- the commit
+- the author
+- the date
+- the commit message
+- the patch information